buildpacks/rfcs/text/0000-buildpack-uris.md

 - `urn:cnb:builder` - A reference to ALL the buildpacks in the builder.
 - `urn:cnb:builder:bp.id` - A reference to a buildpack with id `bp.id` in the builder.
-- `urn:cnb:builder:bp.id:bp.version` - A reference to a buildpack with id `bp.id` at the specific version `bp.version`.
+- `urn:cnb:builder:bp.id@bp.version` - A reference to a buildpack with id `bp.id` at the specific version `bp.version`.

 #### CNB Registry

 - `urn:cnb:registry:bp.id` - A reference to a buildpack by id `bp.id` in the registry.
-- `urn:cnb:registry:bp.id:bp.version` - A reference to a buildpack with id `bp.id` at the specific version `bp.version`.
+- `urn:cnb:registry:bp.id@bp.version` - A reference to a buildpack with id `bp.id` at the specific version `bp.version`.

 # How it Works
 [how-it-works]: #how-it-works